Akihabara: 10 Best Things to Do in Otaku Heaven

 Happy traveling!

-Japan Wonder Travel Tours
+Japan Wonder Travel Tours in Tokyo

 Japan Wonder Travel is a travel agency that offers guided tours throughout Japan.

-From private walking tours to delicious Food and Drink tours, we can help you organize the best tours just for you!
-If you want to explore Japan and learn more about the history and backstories of each area you are visiting, our knowledgeable and friendly English speaking guides will happily take you to the best spots!
+From private walking tours to delicious Food and Drink tours, we can help organize the best tours just for you!
+If you want to explore Japan and learn more about the history and backstories of each area you are traveling in, our knowledgeable and friendly guides will happily take you to the best spots!

 In addition, we can provide you with any assistance you may need for your upcoming trip to Japan, so please feel free to contact us if you have any questions or need some help!

-Tokyo Fish Market Tour @Tsukiji – Enjoy Local Food and Drink
+Tokyo Tsukiji Fish Market Food and Drink Tour

-Explore the most lively and popular fish market in Tokyo and try some of the local’s favorite street foods and sake with one of our friendly and knowledgeable English speaking guides!
+Explore the most lively and popular fish market in Tokyo, where you will have the chance to try some of the local’s favorite street foods and sake along with your friendly English-speaking guide!

 tsukiji tour